 (4) The Government intends to evaluate proposals and award a lease without discussions with offerors (except clarifications as described in FAR 15.306(a)).
 Therefore, the offeror's initial proposal should contain the offeror's best terms from a cost or price and technical standpoint.
 The Government reserves the right to conduct discussions if the Contracting Officer later determines them to be necessary.
 If the Contracting Officer determines that the number of proposals that would otherwise be in the competitive range exceeds the number at which an efficient competition can be conducted, the Contracting Officer may limit the number of proposals in the competitive range to the greatest number that will permit an efficient competition among the most highly rated proposals.

 552.270-2 Historic Preference.

-HISTORIC PREFERENCE (SEPT 2004)
+As prescribed in 570.602, insert the following provision: HISTORIC PREFERENCE (SEPT 2004)

-(a) The Government will give preference to offers of space in historic properties following this hierarchy of consideration: (1) Historic properties within historic districts.
+(a) The Government will give preference to offers of space in historic properties following this hierarchy of consideration: